Dero Goi

-Stephan Musiol (born 16 April 1970), known professionally as Dero Goi, is a German singer, musician, songwriter and poet.
-He is best known as the former lead vocalist, drummer and founding member of Neue Deutsche Härte band Oomph! from 1989 to 2021.
+Stephan Musiol (born 16 April 1970), known professionally as Dero Goi, is a German musician, best known as the former lead vocalist, drummer and founding member of Neue Deutsche Härte band Oomph! from 1989 to 2021.

 Early life

 Dero Goi was born in Wolfsburg on 16 April 1970, where he grew up with his former bandmate Andreas Crap.
 They lived in the same tenement housing department and both started playing music in grade school.
 They built "instruments" with Persil packs.
 Dero was introduced to music through his father, who was a guitarist and singer.
 Dero was "forced" to sing Elvis Presley songs with his father.

+In a 2021 interview with German daily Braunschweiger Zeitung, Goi discussed how his father's alcoholism affected him growing up.
+Goi attributes his father's condition to having had to flee Silesia in the aftermath of World War II, as part of the Vertreibungen, the flight and expulsion of ethnic Germans from Eastern European countries.

 Career

+Oomph! and side projects

 Dero and Crap met Robert Flux at an indie festival in Wolfsburg in 1989.
 They found out that they liked the same kind of music and wanted to start a band, which would combine the rock and electro scene; thus, Oomph! was born.
 On their first tour they were just those three, and played the music playback, except Dero, who sang.
-Tobias "Tobi" Gloge, their first live bassist, was exchanged for Hagen Godicke in 2004.

 When asked how Oomph! came up with their name, Dero said that the name was chosen because of its peculiarity.

 "Because it was so strange to see that the name like that is existing.
 You know, with the two "o"s and the exclamation mark at the end.
 It was strange, you know, the visual aspect and pronunciation.
 And, you know, it’s always good to have a name where somebody is like "What was that?"
 You know, if your band name is like, I dunno, 'Toilet 2, 3, 4' it's, it's, I dunno...
 Your name has to be special.
 And this is a special name, definitely."